hypnosapos/cartpole-rl-remote/README.rst

   make run-dev

-Model metrics in running mode will be collected on a `local visdom server <http://localhost:8059>`_.
+Model metrics in running mode will be collected on `local visdom server <http://localhost:8059>`_.

 Take a look at the grafana dashboard to view seldon metrics.
 Since *seldon-core-analytics* helm chart was installed with loadbalancer endpoint type, find the public ip to get access.

 .. image:: assets/seldon.png
    :alt: Seldon router

 License
 =======